Joey Saldana

-For 2018 Joey has signed on with Kevin Rudeen Racing out of Monroe, WA.
-They will run a pick and choose schedule of WoO and other races to fill out his true outlaw schedule.
+For 2018, Saldana signed on with Kevin Rudeen Racing out of Monroe, WA.
+They would run a pick and choose schedule of WoO and other races to fill out his true outlaw schedule.

-Joey has finished second in the Knoxville Nationals three times.
-Joey has won prestigious events such as the Devil's Bowl Speedway Winter and Summer Nationals, Silver Dollar Speedway's Gold Cup, Eldora Speedway's 4 Crown Sprint Nationals, and I-55 Speedway's inaugural Iron Man 55 which is the longest race on the season.
+Saldana has finished second in the Knoxville Nationals three times.
+Joey has won events such as the Devil's Bowl Speedway Winter and Summer Nationals, Silver Dollar Speedway's Gold Cup, Eldora Speedway's 4 Crown Sprint Nationals, and I-55 Speedway's inaugural Iron Man 55 which is the longest race on the season.
 His father Joe Saldana won the esteemed Knoxville Nationals race in 1970.
 Joey has distinguished himself as one of the greatest sprint car drivers of his generation.
 The future Sprint Car Hall of Famer grew up watching his dad race.
 Saldana claims his dad Joe Saldana, Doug Wolfgang, and Lee Osborne as his racing heroes and mentors.

-Joey is one of only five drivers to ever win 20 features in a World of Outlaws season.
+Saldana is one of only five drivers to ever win 20 features in a World of Outlaws season.
 He accomplished this remarkable feat in 2009.

 During the mid-late 1990s, Saldana also raced in Australia in the World Series Sprintcars, racing for popular South Australian based former driver Bill Barrows.
 Racing the Barrows owned OTR (for Oval Track Racing, an Australian designed and built chassis), Joey finished second in the 1995/96 World Series Sprintcars behind multiple Australian Sprintcar Champion Brooke Tatnell.

-In 2020 Saldana started up Saldana Racing Oil Tanks.
+In 2020, Saldana started up Saldana Racing Oil Tanks.
 His business model builds dry sump oil tanks and overflow catch cans for race engines.
 Primarily focusing on sprint car and midgets.

 On December 16, 2022, it was announced Saldana was elected on his first ballot into the 2023 class of the National Sprint Car Hall of Fame.

-He is married to Shannon, and has two sons: Reece & Ragan.
+Saldana is married to Shannon, and has two sons: Reece & Ragan.